TL1 Training Grant

-TL1 trainees will initially receive one year of funding, including a stipend (current year level: $23,376*), tuition waiver, and GatorGradCare health insurance via a Graduate Research Assistantship; $2,500 for lab and training-related expenses; and a $1,500 travel allowance to attend and present research at the annual Translational Science conference.
+TL1 trainees will initially receive one year of funding, including a stipend (current year level: $23,376*), tuition waiver and health insurance; $2,500 for lab and training-related expenses; and a $1,500 travel allowance to attend and present research at the annual Translational Science conference.
 A second year of funding may be awarded based on performance, progress and available funding.

 Contact the program with any questions at firstname.lastname@example.org.

-*If a TL1 trainee’s current stipend is above $23,376, a mentor should supplement the stipend from non-federal funds to the original stipend level.
+*If a TL1 trainee’s current stipend is above $23,376, their mentor should supplement the stipend from non-federal funds to the original stipend level.

-The UF Clinical & Translational Science Institute is now accepting applications for the TL1 Predoctoral Training Grant.
-Predoctoral students entering their second or third year of graduate study in 2016-17 who have not completed their dissertation proposal defense are eligible to apply.
+Predoctoral students entering their second or third year of graduate study in 2017-18 and who have not completed their dissertation proposal defense are eligible to apply.
 The CTSI welcomes applicants from any of its partner graduate programs across 11 UF colleges.
 See the web page links below for more information.
 The TL1 program emphasizes collaboration and team science, and TL1 trainees will be expected to form TL1 Teams of two or more students from different graduate programs to collaborate on some aspect of their dissertation research.
-Preference will be given to applicants who apply as a team.
+Please contact Susan Gardner for more information.
+See below for application materials.

 - Applicants must be U.S. citizens or permanent residents per NIH policy and entering their second or third year of doctoral graduate study.
 Students from populations underrepresented in the biomedical, clinical, behavioral and social sciences are encouraged to apply (more information).

 - Doctoral students from the following partner graduate programs spanning 11 colleges are eligible to apply.
-Additional partner programs can be added, so applications from students in other relevant graduate programs may be considered.
+Additional partner programs can be added, so applications from students performing human health-related research in other relevant graduate programs may be considered.